mastodon-studios/git-tutorial/README.md

 Edit the file manually to fix it — keep the correct code and delete the <<<<<<<, =======, and >>>>>>> lines.

-After fixing:

-git add filename
-git commit

-Then push again:

-    git push origin your-branch-name
+After fixing, do not forget to git add, commit, and push again.

-Your PR will now be clean and ready to merge.
+Your PR should now be clean and ready to merge.

 ## Good Habits

-    Always pull before you start working (git pull).
+- Always pull before you start working (git pull)

-    Always create a new branch for each feature or bugfix.
+- Always create a new branch for each feature or bugfix

-    Small commits with clear messages are better than giant ones.
+- Make small commits with clear messages and avoid waiting to make commits where there are multiple significant changes

-    Communicate if you're about to touch big files that others might also be editing!
+- Communicate if you're about to touch big files that others might also be editing

-    Review Pull Requests carefully — double-check code before approving.
+- Review Pull Requests carefully and double-check code before approving

 ## Extra Commands You Might Need

-Command	Purpose
-git branch	List all local branches git branch -r	List remote branches git checkout branch-name	Switch to a different branch git merge branch-name	Merge another branch into your current branch git log --oneline	See a simple list of past commits git remote -v	See which remote repo you’re connected to
+List all local branches: `git branch`

+List remote branches: `git branch -r`

+Switch to a different branch or commit: `git checkout <branch-name or commit-id>`

+Merge another branch into your current branch: `git merge <branch-name or commit-id>`

+See a simple list of past commits: `git log --oneline`

+See which remote repo you're connected to: `git remote -v`

-## Helpful Git GUI Tools (Optional)
+## Git Graphical User Interface

-If you prefer a visual interface over the terminal, you can install and use GitHub Desktop
+If you prefer a visual interface over the terminal, you can install and use GitHub Desktop.
+This is also out of scope of this tutorial but a valid option if you prefer a GUI.

-## TL:DR
+## Workflow TL:DR
 1. git pull origin main
 2. git checkout -b feature-branch
 3. Make some changes